What Is Their Main Difference?

 She drove her baby's stroller

 State verbs cannot be used with 'onto.'
-State verbs do not refer to an action and therefore cannot help representing motions.
+State verbs do not refer to action and therefore cannot help representing motions.
 Take a look at the following examples:

 onto his way.